 As Instructor of Record, I've taught courses at several different levels, ranging from undergraduate to graduate to high school.

-- Language and Power (LING 50, UC Santa Barbara, large undergraduate lecture)
+- Language and Power (LING 50, UC Santa Barbara, large intro-level undergraduate lecture)

-- Language in Society (LING 70, UC Santa Barbara, small undergraduate seminar)
+- Language in Society (LING 70, UC Santa Barbara, small intro-level undergraduate seminar) (syllabus)

 - Teaching Assistant Training Seminar (LING 505, UC Santa Barbara, graduate-level)